 In light of the expanded set of challenges many of us are facing and the uncertainty of how long this “new normal” will last, I’m sharing a few tips from the perspective of a mental health professional on how to stay productive while working from home.

 Working from home has its perks, like watching TV on your lunch break or getting a few house chores done between meetings.
 While this may seem like a positive thing, it may be hindering your ability to stay in “work mode.”

 For example, let the laundry wait until you’ve finished your workday.
-Taking a break to sort your whites or fold a stack of towels not only distracts you from your work, but it also changes your state of mind.
+Taking a break to sort your whites or fold a stack of towels not only distracts you from your work but also changes your state of mind.
 It takes time for the brain to disengage from one set of tasks and engage with another, so switching frequently between different tasks significantly reduces overall productivity.

 According to behavioral psychologists, switching back and forth between tasks can take away up to 40% of a person’s productive time.
 If you mentally separate work and home-focused tasks, you will be more productive in both your professional endeavors and in your home life.

 Create a designated space for work, and try to treat that space as you would an office.
 Your brain creates associations between activities and places, so working from your bed will not only cause you to be less productive at work, but it will also make it more difficult for you to fall asleep at night.
 Get to your “office” in the morning, after your normal morning routine of getting dressed and ready for the day.
 Take breaks at planned times, and when the workday is over, put your laptop away, and turn your mind to other things.